 Midtown Beach Music Series

-Celebrating 15 years as a Raleigh summer tradition in 2024, this weekly Thursday night beach music event in North Hills attracts diverse and lively crowds—bring your dancing shoes!
+A Raleigh summer tradition for more than 15 years, this weekly Thursday night beach music event in North Hills attracts diverse and lively crowds—bring your dancing shoes!
 Admission is $5.

 North Hills Beach Music Series